Intensity Coding

 Bitwise Operators¶

 • Bitwise operators in Python allow you to manipulate individual bits of integers at a binary level.
+It always returns the result in decimal format.

 Operator Name Description Example